 8. Migration is successfully completed now.
 Migration is successfully completed

-So, it is clear that public to shared mailboxes migration is quite easy with Kernel Migration for Exchange – Expression Edition.
+So, it is clear that public to shared mailboxes migration is quite easy with Kernel Migrator for Exchange – Expression Edition.

 Conclusion

-There are two primary methods for establishing shared mailboxes within Office 365: one involves utilizing the Exchange admin center, while the other employs Exchange PowerShell.
-This article will cover both methods in detail.
-Once you've successfully created a shared mailbox in Office 365, you can further enhance its functionality by importing Exchange public folders into it.
-To accomplish this task seamlessly, you can rely on Kernel Migration for Exchange – Express edition.
+There are two methods for creating shared mailboxes in Office 365 – using Exchange admin center and Exchange PowerShell.
+Both methods are discussed here.
+After creating a shared mailbox in Office 365, you can export Exchange public folders to this shared mailbox using Kernel Migrator for Exchange – Express edition.